MintMCP

 Security Guardrails:

-• Protect sensitive files (.env, SSH keys, credentials) from access
+• Protect sensitive files such as .env files, SSH keys, and credentials from access

 Sensitive File Protection: